 For some people stretching your hamstrings may not make much difference to your flexibility.
 Assessment by a Physiotherapist will enable a diagnosis as to this continued reduced flexibility.
 For some people neural tightness (often sciatic nerve tightness/limitation may be the cause).
 This reduced neural tissue extensibility requires a modified approach to stretching.

 You are often best to stretch your hamstrings lying down, so that you don’t ’cheat’ rounding your back.
-It is important when stretching the hamstrings in isolation,that the low back remains flat, therefore modifications may be required, such as softening the knees, sitting on a block or bolster to reduce lower back tension.
-Find out the best way for you to stretch your hamstrings.
+It is important when stretching the hamstrings in isolation, that the low back remains flat, therefore modifications may be required, such as softening the knees, sitting on a block or bolster to reduce lower back tension.
+Another aspect of hamstring stretching is to remember that the hamstrings have three components, so you can increase the stretching by turning the thigh in, keeping it straight or turning the thigh out from the hip.

 Find out more with our Newsletters and Workshop dates